Lance Bade

-Lance Thomas Bade (born February 6, 1971 in Vancouver, Washington) is a target shooter and three-time Olympian.
+Lance Thomas Bade (born February 6, 1971) is a target shooter and three-time Olympian.

 Career

 At the 1996 Summer Olympics, Bade competed in the trap and double trap.
 In the trap, Bade won the bronze medal.
 In the double trap, Bade finished in 10th place.

 At the 2000 Summer Olympics, Bade finished in 16th place in the trap and 6th place in the double trap.

 At the 2004 Summer Olympics, Bade finished in 5th place in the trap.